 Filling up your aquarium and ensuring the water is right is crucial to keeping your fish safe.
 You can simply use tap water but bear in mind the parameters of water can have a wide variety in each location regarding the pH and nitrates.
 Another option is RO (Reverse Osmosis) water or ‘pure’ water.
 Reverse osmosis water allows you to have flexibility in setting up the ideal condition for your fish.
 Using pure water allows total control over the levels in your tank and stabilising your water quality.
 Just remember, do not use pure water on its own without adding the correct minerals.

 You should only keep the light on for 8-10 hours a day.
 Leaving the light on for longer than necessary increases algae growth, decreases the water clarity and will even stress the fish out.
 It’s suggested to have allocated time for the light on and off to mimic day and night.
-If you feel you would struggle to keep track with a consistent schedule.
-You can always buy a timer to guarantee consistency.
+If you feel you would struggle to keep track with a consistent schedule, you can always buy a timer to guarantee consistency.

 Just remember these are living animals, so you need to make sure you are providing the best quality of life in the tank for them.
 It’s always advised to research all aspects of what having an aquarium entails before making any mistakes and ensuring your fish are content and comfortable in their new home.